cscart/docs/en/user_guide/addons/customer_to_vendor_communication/set_up_communication.rst

      * **Contact button on product pages** — tick the box, if you want to allow your customer to send you messages from the product pages.

-     * **Contact button in vendor microstore** —  tick the box, if you want the Ask a question button to appear on the vendor's microstore page.
+     * **Contact button in vendor microstore** —  tick the box, if you want the **Ask a question** button to appear on the vendor's microstore page.

        .. important::

-           This setting is only affects those vendors who have their microstore enabled in the :doc:`vendor plan </user_guide/addons/vendor_plans/index>`.
+           This setting is only affects those vendors who have their microstore enabled in the :doc:`vendor plan </user_guide/users/vendors/manage_vendor_plans>`.

 How to Restrict the Communication between Vendors and Other CS-Cart Users?
 ==========================================================================